Musical Instruments Museum of Florence

 The origins of the Musical Instruments Museum of Florence

 The Museum of Musical Instruments of Florence exhibits two large-scale paintings by Anton Domenico Gabbiani in the musical instrument section.
 They portray the Grand Prince Ferdinando de’ Medici surrounded by his court musicians.
 The elegantly dressed young musicians proudly show off their violas, cellos, a “lirone”, or lira da gamba, and a cello with a precious silver tailpiece used to increase its sonority.
-You can recognize Pietro Salvetti, cappella master and chamber assistant, and Francesco Veracini, a composer among some of the best musicians of the era.
+In this painting, Anton Domenico Gabbiani depicts a portrait of three musicians from the Medici court, of which Gabbiani was the official painter.
+The painting was made around 1687 for the then twenty-four-year-old Prince Ferdinando de’ Medici, son of Cosimo III.
+Ferdinando de’ Medici was a great lover of music (and a musician himself), and he commissioned several musical-themed paintings from court artists.
+In Gabbiani’s work, we see one of the musicians playing the harpsichord, another accompanying him with the violin, and finally a third person singing along to the music played by his colleagues.
+Completing the “ensemble” is a dark-skinned servant holding a parrot on his arm, adding an exotic touch to the scene.
+We have no idea who the three musicians are.
+One possible identification suggests that the character in the center is the violinist Martino Bitti, the harpsichordist Giovanni Maria Pagliardi, and the singer is the castrato Francesco de’ Castris, better known as “il Cecchino.”
+Noteworthy is Gabbiani’s attention to the fabrics of the protagonists (especially splendid in the case of the harpsichordist and the dark-skinned servant).
+There are also references to classicism (the sphinx, the architecture reminiscent of a temple, and the portrait on the marble column in the foreground).
 The room dedicated to Bartolomeo Cristofori displays two XVII century still lives that combine elegantly set tables and detailed depictions of musical instruments of the era.
 Do you want to visit this museum together with Uffizi Gallery?
 Then book Your Day in Florence Tour!